sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 keywords: cli
-description: The MetricsHub CLI is the core MetricsHub engine wrapped in a command line interface.
-System administrators can easily invoke this tool in a shell to discover the hardware components of the specified host and report any hardware-related problem.
+description: The MetricsHub CLI is the core MetricsHub's engine wrapped in a command line interface.
+System administrators can easily invoke this tool in a shell to discover and report problems related to the specified resources, including hardware, systems, applications, services, etc.

-# MetricsHub CLI (`MetricsHub`)
+# MetricsHub CLI (`metricshub`)

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

 ## Overview

-The `metricshub` CLI is the core *MetricsHub engine* wrapped in a command line interface.
-System administrators can easily invoke this tool in a shell to discover the hardware components of the specified host and report any hardware-related problem.
+The `metricshub` CLI is the core MetricsHub's engine wrapped in a command line interface.
+System administrators can easily invoke this tool in a shell to discover and report problems related to the specified resources, including hardware, systems, applications, services, etc.

 Discovered components include: